“Would you stop already?” You’ve probably heard it from your mom when you were younger, or maybe you say it to your kids now.

 “Would you stop already?” is also what we want to say to tired, old bank marketing trends that just don’t work anymore.

-That Darn Aura of Mystique
+Bank Marketing Trends & That Darn Aura of Mystique

 Banks carry an aura of mystique.
 An aura of mystique is great for mythical creatures, but not for important financial institutions where people are putting their money.
-A bank is where your customers are submitting valuable information, paperwork and, well, paper money.
+A bank is where your customers are submitting valuable information, paperwork and, well, money.
 People want to be able to rely on the place that’s in control of all their money.
 However, banks can often be confusing.
 When customers get charged for this fee and that fee or for using an ATM that doesn’t belong to their bank, they start to lose some faith.

 Let’s face it, banks don’t necessarily have the best rep. We’re just being honest.
 But, banks also haven’t done much to change the stigma that surrounds them.
-Bank marketing trends focus too much on CD rates, percentages and other numbers when they should be focusing on their brand and their clients.
+Bank marketing trends focus too much on CD rates, percentages, and other numbers when they should be focusing on their brand and their clients.